Sir Thomas Pye

 An awkward, ungainly man, his men knew Pye as ‘Nosey’ in deference to his most outstanding facial feature.
 Notwithstanding his appearance he considered himself a ladies man and had a notorious reputation with regard to his private life.
 One notable mistress, the married novelist Anna Bennett, bore him two children, one of whom, Harriet Pye Bennett, became a renowned actress.
 He had little ability, was considered ‘inept’, a subject of ridicule and contempt, and rose to the rank of admiral solely on the influence of the Bathurst family.
 Pye was fully aware of his social limitations, blaming a life at sea from the age of 14 for his lack of a rounded education which was well illustrated by his appalling spelling and grammar.

-He was MP for Rochester in the government interest from 1771-4 but was unseated by an electorate who clearly despised him.
+He was the M.P for Rochester in the government interest from March 1771 until 1774 but was unseated by an electorate who clearly despised him.